Keyboard shortcuts

 • 10 million pointers for the values.

-That is over 20 million individual pointers!
-During every single GC cycle, the Go standard garbage collector must scan all of them.
 Even if you never modify the map, the GC does not know that.
 It has to scan the whole thing every time to make sure memory is still reachable

 The case: The high-traffic HTTP reverse proxy